evoila/osb-autoscaler-core/README.md

-# cf-app-autoscaler
+# osb-autoscaler-core
-Auto-scaler for Applications in Cloud Foundry.
+Core of the Autoscaler Framework for PaaS Applications.